lexipit3268/30Days30JavaScript/README.md

 # 30Days30JavaScript 🚀

-This is my personal learning repository for the 30 Days of JavaScript challenge, inspired by the GreatStack YouTube channel.
+This is my personal learning repository for the 30 Days of JavaScript challenge, inspired by Youtube channel GreatStack, CodingArtist...
 Each project is built day by day to improve JavaScript skills through practical mini-projects — covering topics like DOM manipulation, events, localStorage, and more.

 Technologies used: